-Make rectangle origami boxes with the ten step instructions below.
-All you need is basic origami know how and two sheets of paper.
-If you can follow written instructions you will be able to do this even if this is your first paper folding project.
+Make rectangle origami boxes with the 10-step instructions below.
+All you need is basic origami know-how and two sheets of paper.
+If you can follow written instructions, you will be able to do this paper folding project.

-These boxes are rather small and perfect for the small gifts you may be thinking of giving.
-A little box that looks handmade would feel like a special treasure for the grandkids.
-Red M&M's or tiny stickers, kid's tattoo transfers, or Gold Fish crackers would be fun to put inside.
+These little boxes are perfect for the small gifts you may be thinking of giving.
+A box that looks handmade would feel like a special treasure for the grandkids.
+Red M&Ms, tiny stickers, kid's tattoo transfers, or Goldfish crackers would be fun to put inside.

 Find Paper for Making Your Box